Student Support Services- Skyline High School

 The Student Support Services is a collaborative initiative dedicated to the inclusion and the success of all students.
 Our mission, is to provide and enhance educational opportunities driven by individual student needs and focusing on developing personal connections, creating access to the curriculum in the least restrictive environment, and designing genuine post-secondary plans.

 The primary service model is inclusion in the least restrictive environment (LRE), we do provide students with cognitive impairments a self-contained program for their core academic classes and inclusion for their elective classes and extracurricular activities.
 Students at Skyline have access to all the specialized services necessary per their IEP, which includes, but is not limited to, case management, social work, speech and language therapy, educational psychological evaluation, occupational therapy, physical therapy, nurse services and specialized transportation.
-For students who need additional support, we offer Academic Support, Algebra I, Algebra II, Academic Literacy and Read 180 which provide small class size and meet the general education requirements.
+For students who need additional support we offer Academic Support and co-taught classes.

 Student Support Services utilizes a co-teaching model to meet the goal of inclusion for all students.
 Within this model a general education teacher and a special teacher share the responsibility for planning and delivering differentiated instruction, assessing student achievement and classroom management.
 The pairing of general and special education provides the opportunity to maximize strengths in curriculum, instruction, behavior management and discipline, and accommodation and modification.
 Co-teaching make take different forms depending on special education staffing (teacher consultant, teaching assistant, ancillary support) and individual student needs.